Minimax estimation of functionals in sparse vector model with correlated observations: Optimal testing for signal detection

 \end{corollary}

-The results of this section cannot be directly compared to the prior work on sparse testing discussed in the Introduction since those papers were analyzing minimax optimality for a fixed matrix $\bs{\S}$.
-In their settings, $H_0$ was a simple hypothesis (with a given matrix $\bs{\S}$, which was assumed diagonal, except for \cite{Gao2021change-point,kotekal2021minimax}) while here we deal with minimax optimality over classes of matrices $\bs{\S}$, and in our case $H_0$ is a composite hypothesis.
+{\rev The results of this section deal with minimax optimality on a class of matrices, while the prior work on sparse testing discussed in the Introduction was analyzing minimax optimality for a fixed matrix $\bs{\S}$.
+In those papers, $H_0$ was a simple hypothesis (with a given matrix $\bs{\S}$, which was assumed diagonal, except for \cite{hall2009jin,kotekal2021minimax,Gao2021change-point}), while here we deal with minimax optimality over classes of matrices $\bs{\S}$, and in our case $H_0$ is a composite hypothesis.
 Of course, for specific fixed matrices in the class one gets, in general, better rates than those achieved uniformly over a class.
-This can be seen in the setting with equicorrelation matrix detailed in \cite{kotekal2021minimax}.
-In \cite[Theorem 7]{Gao2021change-point} the authors provide the minimax rate for a testing problem in a change-point framework, which implies the minimax rate of the order $\sqrt{\|\bs{\S}\|_F}$ for testing in model \eqref{eq:model} under the no sparsity scenario $s=d$ with fixed positive definite matrix $\bs{\S}$ and $\s=1$.
-Note that it agrees with our conclusions for this particular setting.
-Indeed, when $\bs{\S}$ is fixed with entries independent of $d$ we have $\|\bs{\S}\|_F\lesssim d$, so that for $s=d$ our Theorem \ref{thm:knownvar} gives the rate $\psi(s, \bs{\S})=\|\bs{\S}\|_F$ for the squared loss leading to the $\sqrt{\|\bs{\S}\|_F}$ rate of testing for this particular case.
+This can be seen in the setting with equicorrelation matrix detailed in \citet{kotekal2021minimax}, and in \citet{hall2009jin} for a different instance of sparse testing problem in asymptotics as $d\to\infty$.